rwright403/rocket-flutter-speed-analysis/README.md

 To simplify the interpolation between the aero model and the mass model, CQUAD4 elements are used to define "aero panels" where the aero force is taken at the centroid
 - This will simplify the interpolation of unsteady aero force to the grid points

-Need to interpolate the aero force from the element centroids to the locations of the structural element nodes.

 For element normal vectors and deflections, taken at element level.
 Need to solve aero at element node center and interpolate to structural model
 - We can likely use this library https://docs.pyvista.org/examples/01-filter/interpolate Note!!!! we are interpolating unsteady force --> complex numbers and vectors.